China's Geely surges after building $9 billion Daimler stake

-HONG KONG (Reuters) - Geely Automobile Holdings Ltd’s shares jumped on Monday after its chairman Li Shufu revealed he had built a $9 billion stake in Daimler - giving him major leverage as he attempts to persuade the German carmaker to cooperate on tech.
+HONG KONG (Reuters) - Geely Automobile Holdings Ltd’s (0175.HK) shares jumped on Monday after its chairman Li Shufu revealed he had built a $9 billion stake in Daimler (DAIGn.DE) - giving him major leverage as he attempts to persuade the German carmaker to cooperate on tech.

 The 9.7 percent holding makes Li Daimler’s biggest shareholder and puts the owner of Mercedes-Benz in a quandary as it already has a partnership with China’s BAIC Motor Corporation, with the two unveiling a plant investment of almost $2 billion on the weekend.